 Krka National Park is one of Croatia’s most beautiful and fun at the same time.
 The drive will likely take you up to 2 hours, so we suggest leaving Plitvice Lakes in time to reach this park in the early afternoon.

 Plitvice Lakes is stunning but you can’t jump into any of the lakes or waterfalls there.
 On the other hand, you can swim in Krka National Park instead.
-The waterfall in Krka National park is massive and the biggest waterfall – Skradinski Buk creates a very big natural pool which makes the perfect swimming hole.
+The waterfall in Krka National Park is massive and the biggest waterfall – Skradinski Buk creates a very big natural pool which makes the perfect swimming hole.

-In order to enter the national park, you can either hike for 3.4 KMs, or take a ferry from Skradin to Skradinski Buk Ferry Pier.
-The hiking path isn’t shaded with threes so in summer you will literally die if you decide to hike.
+In order to enter the national park, you can either hike for 3.4 km, or take a ferry from Skradin to Skradinski Buk Ferry Pier.
+The hiking path isn’t shaded with trees so in summer you will literally die if you decide to hike.
 You can also cycle through.
 During summer, taking a ferry is the easiest option and the ferry is free if you have your park tickets.

 In order to take the ferry, you have to reach Skradin and you can park your car nearby, the parking spot is marked as Parking Skradin KRKA on Google Maps.
 Parking is super expensive!
 I think we paid 1 euro per hour.

-The ferry ride lasts for 20 minutes and is fun because you get to see the beauty of Krka River and the bridge.
+The ferry ride lasts for 20 minutes and is fun because you get to see the beauty of the Krka River and the bridge.

 If you want to compare the beauty, then Plitvice Lakes National Park definitely wins.
 However, if you want to cool down and take a dip in the waterfall then you will love Krka National Park.
 Just like Plitvice Lakes, Krka National Park tends to get crowded as well, so visit super early or in the late afternoon to avoid crowds.